raynaluzier/vsphere-go-sdk/docs/govmomi.md

 ## MarkAsTemplate
-Takes in the vCenter credential information, image name (which is used to find the virtual machine - i.e. the VMX that we converted the image to), and the datacenter where the virtual machine (VMX) resides and marks the VM as a VM template (VMTX).
+Takes in the vCenter credential information, image name (which is used to find the virtual machine - i.e. the VMX that we converted the image to), and the datacenter where the virtual machine (VMX) resides, and then marks the VM as a VM template (VMTX).

 For instances where the image that was downloaded originated as a VMTX, and then was renamed to VMX before the RegisterVm function, this process is required because we cannot import a VMTX file.
-It has to be a VMX file and THEN we can convert it back to a VM template (VMTX).
+It has to be a VMX file for the import and THEN we can convert it back to a VM template (VMTX).

 #### Inputs
 | Name           | Description                                                                                   | Type     | Required |